Navigating the Streets of Bangkok

 Please note that many of the non-stationary threats listed above may for one reason or another become a stationary threat at any time.
 Policemen hold this interesting double category of stationary and non-stationary.
 They may sit harmlessly but then suddenly rise to give you a fine for littering or jaywalking.

 It is virtually impossible to “auto-pilot” through the city.
 Sometimes even full-concentration won’t get me through safely.
 I think about the population explosion within Bangkok.
-The city070800k3.jpg just grew too fast to keep up with itself.
+The city just grew too fast to keep up with itself.
 There are no strict zoning laws that I am aware of and Bangkok doesn’t even have what could be pinpointed as a downtown area.
 I realize the mess isn’t really Bangkok’s fault but nevertheless I am still running the obstacle course of Bangkok, Thailand.
 My bottle of water is empty and I really need a shower.

 Sometimes when combined with the heat, fumes, not knowing where I am, and wishing it would all be over with, I think I might just lose my mind.
 I don’t smell very good, don’t look very good, and am exhausted from the sheer concentration from participation in a live video game where I may not get a second quarter.